rs/rest-layer/README.md

 The following numeric comparisons operators are supported: `$lt`, `$lte`, `$gt`, `$gte`.

-The `$exists` operator matches documents containing the field, even if this field is `null`
+The `$exists` operator matches documents containing the field, even if this field is `null`.

 ```js
 {type: {$exists: true}}